How to Open a Business Bank Account as a Freelancer (20-Minute Guide)

 The Bottom Line

 Opening a business bank account takes 20 minutes and costs $0.
 It’s the foundation for everything else — tax savings, expense tracking, professional invoicing, and LLC protection.
+If you’re exploring this area, our Freelancer Tax Guide 2026 guide covers it in detail.

 If you’re freelancing without one, stop reading and open one now.
 Relay, Mercury, or Novo — any of them will work.
 You’ll thank yourself at tax time.